Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Motivating Examples

 The $\chi^2$ statistic approach aims to assess the independence of occurrence and correctness.
 Under the null hypothesis of independence, the chi-square score is given as:

 where $O_{ij}$ represents the cell in the $i$th row and $j$th column of Table \ref{tab:chi}.
-The chi-square scores indicate the discriminatory power of actions in classification.
+Chi-square scores indicate the discriminatory power of actions in classification.
 Consequently, we organized the $\chi^2$ scores for each action in descending order.
 Additionally, if the ratio $n_i / m_i$ exceeds $\text{len}(c_1) / \text{len}(c_2)$, action $i$ is deemed more representative of the correct answer group ($C_1$).
-As a result, the actions with a large $\chi^2$ score are selected among actions satisfying $n_i/m_i > \text{len}(c_1) / \text{len}(c_2)$ as key actions.
+As a result, actions with a high $\chi^2$ score are selected among actions that satisfy $n_i/m_i > \text{len}(c_1) / \text{len}(c_2)$ as key actions.

-To determine the cut-off point for selecting key actions, we use a line plot that visualizes chi-square scores in descending order on the y-axis, where an elbow point as a threshold value.
+To determine the cut-off point for selecting key actions, we use a line plot that visualizes the chi-square scores in descending order on the y-axis, where an elbow point is used as a threshold value.
 Figure \ref{fig:chi-line-u03a} shows line plots for selecting key actions of the two test items.
-The actions with a higher chi-square score than action ``sch\_n'' were selected as key actions.
+The actions with a higher chi-square score than action `sch\_n' were selected as key actions.

 \paragraph*{CD Tally: Key actions}